Tanks of France: Bir Hakeim

 Général Bernard Saint-Hillier said in an October 1991 interview: "A grain of sand had curbed the Axis advance, which reached Al-Alamein only after the arrival of the rested British divisions: this grain of sand was Bir Hakeim."

 On the night of 26 May 1942, Rommel started a planned attack with the 15th and 21st Panzer Divisions, and the rest of the 90th Motorized Infantry Division, and the Italian Trieste and Ariete Divisions started the large encircling move south of Bir-Hakeim as planned.
 The British armoured units were taken by surprise and retreated.

 Rommel then sent the Ariete Armoured Division - to attack Bir Hakeim from the southeast.
 This division - formed of the 132nd Armoured Regiment, equipped with M13/40s, of the 8th Reggimento bersaglieri and of the 132nd Artillery Regiment - attacked the French position from the rear in two successive waves.
-The Italian tanks and armored vehicles attacked without infantry support and tried to cross the minefield.
+The Italian tanks and armoured vehicles attacked without infantry support and tried to cross the minefield.
 Six tanks managed to infiltrate the French lines, avoiding mines and anti-tank fire, but they were eventually destroyed by very close range 75 mm fire, and the crews were captured.